From BR Bullpen

 - Born January 2, 1951 in Memphis, TN USA

 Bill Madlock was a four-time batting champion, and nearly won a fifth title.
 He won batting titles in 1975, 1976, 1981 and 1983, and finished second to Al Oliver in 1982.
-In spite of that, in the first year that he was eligible for Hall of Fame voting by the BBWAA, he got only 4% of the vote and was dropped from the ballot.
-He was a valuable contributor to the 1979 Pittsburgh Pirates that won the 1979 World Series, as well as to the division-winning 1985 Los Angeles Dodgers and 1987 Detroit Tigers.
+In spite of that, in the first year he was eligible for Hall of Fame voting by the BBWAA in 1993, he got only 4% of the vote and was dropped from the ballot.
+He was a valuable contributor to the 1979 Pittsburgh Pirates team that won the 1979 World Series, as well as to the division-winning Los Angeles Dodgers team of 1985 and Detroit Tigers of 1987.
 His lifetime OPS+ is a respectable 123.
-With the 1976 Chicago Cubs, he hit .339 with a .500 slugging percentage.
+With the Chicago Cubs in 1976, he hit .339 with a .500 slugging percentage.
 He could also steal a base, with a high of 32 stolen bases in 1979.
 As a defensive third baseman, he never won a Gold Glove, but he wasn't an embarrassment either (the San Francisco Giants used him at second base for a year and a half).

 The similarity scores method shows the most similar player as Carney Lansford, another batting champ, although Lansford had a lower OPS+ and a lower lifetime batting average.
 There are two Hall of Famers on Madlock's list - George Kell and Home Run Baker.
 Batting champ Harvey Kuenn is also on the list.